Code Compliance

 1. Please be advised that while each concern submitted is investigated, it does not mean that a violation exists.
 In particular, an adage of Code Compliance is that "we don't ticket ugly."
 Simply put, just because something looks unsightly, it does not always equate to a violation of the adopted Code of Ordinances.

-2. Code Officers cannot enter on to private property to conduct an investigation.
+2. Code Officers cannot enter private property to conduct an investigation.
 They can only address what is seen from the public right-of-way, such as a street or alley.
 The Code Officer cannot enter into your back yard to see what is in your neighbor's yard.
 This is a violation of privacy laws.